Pulp Therapy in Children

 - Swelling around the infected tooth

 Pulp therapy is a procedure in which the dentist will maintain the tooth so it is not lost.
 The two most common forms of pulp therapy are pulpotomy and pulpectomy.
 A pulpotomy removes the diseased pulp within the crown of the tooth.
 The pulp root remains healthy and unaffected.
 Once the diseased portion has been removed an agent is placed in the tooth to prevent bacteria growth and infection and calm the nerve of the tooth.
 Finally, a crown is placed on the tooth.
 The crown strengths the tooth and minimizes the risk of future fractures.
-Pulpoptomy can be used a treatment on baby or permanent teeth.
+Pulpoptomy can be used a treatment on the baby or permanent teeth.

 Pulpectomy is necessary when the entire pulp is involved from the crown to the root canals of the tooth.
 The diseased pulp is completely removed from the tooth.
 The canals are then cleansed, disinfected and packed with a reabsorbable material.
 If the tooth is a permanent tooth, a non-reabsorbable material is used.
-Final step is place a crown over the tooth to provide strength and support to the tooth.
+The final step is to place a crown over the tooth to provide strength and support to the tooth.